 Education and Research Activities

-- Provides capstone experience internship training for students in recreational therapy, training contracts with U. of Wisconsin-LaCrosse, Indiana University, NW Missouri State U. and Clemson University.
+- Provides capstone experience internship training for students in recreational therapy, training contracts with University of Wisconsin-LaCrosse, Indiana University, NW Missouri State Univeristy and Clemson University.

 - Provides practicum training experiences for students in adapted physical education, exercise science, art therapy and music therapy.